07.05.2015 All along the BaysBy John Ryle • Tivoli, NY • 7 May 2015 • 1,855 words

 The balm in the day

-Over time, in the Tivoli woods, these ziggurats of stone outside the old barn, the repro-Mayan ruins on Cruger Island, the arrowheads of Magdalen Island, the graffiti on the railroad, the distant moan of trains—even the Wanted posters in the woods—come to form an outdoor installation, a Wunderkammer without walls, a collection of small marvels that complements the plenitude of nature all around.
+Over time, in the Tivoli woods, these ziggurats of stone outside the old barn, the repro-Mayan ruins on Cruger Island, the arrowheads of Magdalen Island, the graffiti on the railroad, the distant moan of trains—even the Wanted posters in the woods—come to form an outdoor installation, a Wunderkammer without walls, a collection of small marvels and mysteries that complements the plenitude of nature all around.